erikwijmans/Pointnet2_PyTorch/README.rst

 ::

-  python setup.py install
+  pip install -e .

 Exampling training
 ------------------

 Two training examples are provided by ``pointnet2/train/train_sem_seg.py`` and ``pointnet2/train/train_cls.py``.
 The datasets for both will be downloaded automatically by default.

 They can be run via